Exit

 • Sell chapter member email lists to campaigns.

-Elected officials vs. Candidates: Know the Difference
+Elected Officials vs. Candidates: Know the Difference

-Understanding when an incumbent is acting as a candidate, versus in their role as an alreadyelected official, correlates with the activity in question, not the timing.
+Understanding when an incumbent is acting as a candidate, versus in their role as an already elected official, correlates with the activity in question, not the timing.
 For example, an incumbent holding a town hall is acting in their role as an elected official because they are not there to campaign, but to focus on legislative issues.